Streaming enumeration on nested documents: Abstract

 \section{Abstract}

 Some of the most relevant document schemas used online, such as XML and JSON, have a nested format.
-In recent years, the task of extracting data from large nested documents has become especially relevant.
-We model queries of this kind as Visibly Pushdown Transducers (VPT), a structure that extends visibly pushdown automata with outputs.
-Since processing a string through a VPT can generate a huge number of outputs, we are interested in the task of enumerating them one after another as efficiently as possible.
-This paper describes an algorithm that enumerates these elements with output-linear delay after preprocessing the string in a single pass.
-We show applications of this result on recursive document spanners over nested documents and show how our algorithm can be adapted to enumerate the outputs in this context.
+In the last decade, the task of extracting data from nested documents over streams has become especially relevant.
+We focus on the streaming evaluation of queries with outputs of varied sizes over nested documents.
+We model queries of this kind as Visibly Pushdown Transducers (VPT), a computational model that extends visibly pushdown automata with outputs and has the same expressive power as MSO over nested documents.
+Since processing a document through a VPT can generate a massive number of results, we are interested in reading the input in a streaming fashion and enumerating the outputs one after another as efficiently as possible, namely, with constant-delay.
+This paper presents an algorithm that enumerates these elements with constant-delay after processing the document stream in a single pass.
+Furthermore, we show that this algorithm is worst-case optimal in terms of update-time per symbol and memory usage.